I’m finally back from a very busy period.

 Fourth, I find it dubious that she is going to take a season for a time, and then prepare to re-enter the ministry with Proverbs 31.

 This is not simply because she is a woman leading a Christian ministry.
 Even if women were permitted in leadership positions in ministry, 1 Timothy 3 clearly speaks that elders and deacons must run their households well.
 Although she may have done all that she could in order to have a godly marriage, things out the control of a leader can disqualify them from ministry.
 Being above reproach is a harsh requirement, but it is necessary.

-Obviously, this may not be Lysa’s heart, but her statement wasn’t that clear either.
-Any Christian husband with a wife caught in such a position should also step down from ministry, even if none of it was his fault.
+Any Church leader who divorces should also step down from ministry, even if none of it was their fault.
 Likewise, so too Lysa should step down as well, even if none of it was her fault.

 A more compelling story of the power of God to show mercy and compassion would be for her to step down and focus her efforts on reconciliation in her marriage and not her ministry.

 In conclusion, numerous points of her story are lacking in clarifying details.
-It is possible but unlikely that she could be fully faultless.
-She could also have sinned gravely against him as well.
-Usually the Truth is somewhere in between.
+It is possible that she could be fully faultless, but she could also have sinned gravely against him as well.

 Finally, she should not continue her ministry for multiple reasons, and focus her efforts on reconciling with her husband.
 Props to her for having the willingness and attitude to reconcile with her husband for a couple years after she learned of his sin against her.
 As Christians, we’d like to see that attitude continue.